torjc01/4eSoldat/README.md

 <img src="./images/cayoung/MajCharlesYoungPortrait.jpg"  width="600"/>

-**Maj Charles Alexander Young, 1st Btn "A" Coy, The Royal Rifles of Canada, C Force. <br />Source: HKVCA.**
+**Maj Charles Alexander Young, 1st Btn "A" Coy, The Royal Rifles of Canada, C Force. <br />Source: Copied with permission from the HKVCA Photo Gallery.
+Copyright remains with the original owner.**